harvester/ipxe-examples/vagrant-qcow2-harvester/README.md

 Utilizing [Vagrant][vagrant], [KVM][kvm], and [Ansible][ansible] to create a
 ready-to-play virtual Harvester environment for evaluation and testing purposes.
-Two Vagrant VMs will be created by default, PXE server and a single-node Harvester respectively.
+A single-node Harvester will be created by default.

 Prerequisites
 -------------